 Unsafe or defective ladders may tip and cause fatal or serious accidents.

-- Use only a non-slip, stable ladder. - Ensure that ladders are safely positioned.
-Danger for trapped persons!
+- ▶ Use only a non-slip, stable ladder. - ▶ Ensure that ladders are safely positioned.

 Persons may be trapped inside the garage.
 If trapped persons cannot free themselves, severe injury or death may result.